timmyyuan/build-whole-program-into-LLVM-IR/README.md

 # Build whole programs into LLVM IR

 Here is some notes for how to build the projects into a single LLVM IR bitcode file.
 Generally, get a integrate LLVM IR bitcode has several purposes such as whole program analysis or optimization.
-Chromium official homepage detailed records how to checkout and build the chromium project.
-To avoid unnecessary compatibility problems, here we prefer Ubuntu 16.04 (64 bit) to build the newest chromium.

-build LLVM with gold plugins
+There are two ways, i.e. gold plugin and wllvm, to achieve this purpose.

+## Gold plugin

+### enable gold plugin for LLVM
 --

 LLVM official organization recommand users to use gold plugins to build a whole project into LLVM bitcodes.
 There is also some useful opensource tools to achieve this goal, e.g. wllvm (a refinement python script can be found on github).
 The different between gold plugins and wllvm is the former performs a real linking process with LTO (link time optimization) and the latter simply use llvm-link to connect all intermediate bitcodes in series.
 No matter which method be chosed, the difference in the bitcodes they produce is very small in practice.